latexsupremecist/EngSci/electives.md

 ### PHY356: Philosophy of Physics

 It touches on important philosophers of the past while also teaching you new philosophical problems we face today in physics.
 This is a small class, with a light course load with group discussions and a bit of essay writing.
 No philosophy background required.

+### TEP327: Engineering and Law

+"The most chill prof you'll ever have at UofT - she even buys you pizza!
+The course content is also useful with real-life examples.
+You learn a lot about what it really means to have responsibility as an engineer - the duty to the public, accountability, and also the various details about intellectual property.
+I'd even go so far as to saying that a course like this should be mandatory for everyone who wants to become a real engineer.

+Also, no need to "study" for this course either - all quizzes and essays in this course are taken open book, so you just need to really show up to lectures and pay attention to the general outlines.
+Overall a chill course just with a bit of writing, and the marking tends to be on the more generous side (course average is usually around A-)

 ### TEP444: Positive Psychology for Engineers